NewestUser/Java-Introduction/lectures/advanced/12-collections/Lecture12.md

     private List<Egg> eggs;

     /**
-     * Конструктор, който инициализира фермата с подадените през него кокошки.
+     * Constructor initializing the barn with some chickens.
-     * Когато се създаде нова ферма, в нея няма яйца.
+     * When a new barn is created there are no eggs in it.
      *
-     * @param chickens първоначалните кокошки във фермата.
+     * @param chickens the initial chickens.
      */
     public Barn(List<Chicken> chickens) {
         this.chickens = chickens;